wolf81/make-kaios-install/README.md

 1. `make` installed on your system.

--On Mac: run `xcode-select --install`.
+- On Mac: run `xcode-select --install`.
 Then follow the on-screen prompts.

--On Linux: Should be preinstalled.
+- On Linux: Should be preinstalled.
 If not, follow your distribution's instructions.

 2. Extract the following packages to `~/bin`.